Tusk

 Other than mammals, dicynodonts are the only known vertebrates to have true tusks.

 Function

 Tusks have a variety of uses depending on the animal.
 Social displays of dominance, particularly among males, are common, as is their use in defense against attackers.
 Elephants use their tusks as digging and boring tools.
 Walruses use their tusks to grip and haul out on ice.
-It has been suggested that tusk's structure has evolved to be compatible with extra-oral environments.
+It has been suggested that tusks' structure has evolved to be compatible with extra-oral environments.

+Size

+Elephant tusks are sexually dimorphic, being on average larger in males than in females, and entirely absent in female Asian elephants.
+Elephants with large tusks each at least 45 kg in weight are known as "tuskers", sometimes also called "big tuskers" or "great tuskers".
+While tuskers are rare today, it is thought that they were more common in the past, prior to human impact on elephant populations.
+The two record holders for longest and heaviest recorded African bush elephant tusks are around 3.49 m long measured along the outside curve, and 107 kg in weight respectively, while the longest and heaviest Asian elephant tusks are 3.26 m long and 73 kg respectively.
+Even larger tusks are known from some extinct proboscideans, such as species of Stegodon, Palaeoloxodon, and mammoths, with the longest tusk ever recorded being that of a specimen of the gigantic mastodon "Mammut" borsoni from Greece, which measures 5.02 m in length, with an estimated weight of 137 kg with some mammoth tusks exceeding 4 m in length and probably 200 kg in weight.
+The largest walrus tusks can reach lengths of over 95 cm.
+The longest narwhal tusks reach 3 m.
+The upward curving maxillary tusks of babirusa can reach lengths of over 20 cm.

 Use by humans

 Tusks are used by humans to produce ivory, which is used in artifacts and jewellery, and formerly in other items such as piano keys.
 Consequently, many tusk-bearing species have been hunted commercially and several are endangered.
 The ivory trade has been severely restricted by the United Nations Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 Tusked animals in human care may undergo tusk trimming or removal for health and safety concerns.
 Furthermore, surgical veterinary procedures to remove tusks have been explored to mitigate human-wildlife conflicts.